towerwatchman/MiSTer_RetroSpin/README.md

 This project launches games on MiSTer by reading a game_id directly from a game disc and launching that game if it exists.
 If the game is not located locally, it will prompt you to install it.
 Game names are checked against the [redump.org](http://redump.org/) database for saving and for launching.

+Because we need to create .cue files, this repo builds the [cdrdao](https://github.com/cdrdao/cdrdao) project specifically to run on the MiSTer.

 ## Status of Features

 #### Systems Supported